 The same hacker attack – or programming error – could be replicated on numerous machines.
 It is already estimated that a major global cyber-attack has the potential to trigger losses in excess of $50 billion but even a half-day outage at a cloud service provider has the potential to generate losses around $850 million.

 Emerging AI risks in five areas

-To identify emerging AI risks AGCS has focused on five areas of concerns, namely software accessibility, safety, accountability, liability and ethics.
-“By addressing each of these areas, responsible development and introduction of AI becomes less hazardous for society.
+To identify emerging AI risks AGCS has focused on five areas of concern, namely software accessibility, safety, accountability, liability and ethics.
+“By addressing each of these areas, responsible development and introduction of AI become less hazardous for society.
 Preventive measures that reduce risks from unintended consequences are essential,” Bruch says.

 In terms of safety, for example, the race for bringing AI systems to the market could lead to insufficient or negligent validation activities, which are necessary to guarantee the deployment of safe, functional and cyber-secure AI agents.
 This, in turn, could lead to an increase in defective products and recalls.

 With regard to liability, AI agents may take over many decisions from humans in future, but they cannot legally be held liable for those decisions.
 In general, the manufacturer or software programmer of AI agents is liable for defects that cause damages to users.

 However, AI decisions that are not directly related to design or manufacturing, but are taken by an AI agent because of its interpretation of reality, would have no explicit liable party, according to current law.
 “Leaving the decisions to courts may be expensive and inefficient if the number of AI-generated damages starts increasing,” Bruch says.

 “A solution to the lack of legal liability would be to establish expert agencies or authorities to develop a liability framework under which designers, manufacturers or sellers of AI products would be subject to limited tort liability.”